AmanoTeam/amanobot/doc/index.rst

 - `Event loop examples <https://docs.python.org/3/library/asyncio-eventloop.html#event-loop-examples>`_
 - `HTTP server and client <http://aiohttp.readthedocs.org/en/stable/>`_

-Telepot's async version basically mirrors the traditional version.
+Amanobot's async version basically mirrors the traditional version.
 Main differences are:

 - blocking methods are now coroutines, and should be called with ``await``
 - delegation is achieved by tasks, instead of threads